google/beacon-platform/samples/python/README.md

     $ id='abcdef1234567890abcdef1234567890'; python -c "import binascii; import base64; print base64.b64encode(binascii.unhexlify('$id'))"

+If the beacon is an iBeacon `register-beacon` will decode the ID to separate out the Proximity UUID and the major/minor IDs.
+For each of these, it will add properties to the beacon: `ibeacon_uuid`, `ibeacon_major`, and `ibeacon_minor`.
+To turn off this feature, specify the `--no-ibeacon-props` option.

 #### Create an attachment

 Since attachments in the PBAPI have only two user-settable fields, the `create-attachment` method accepts these